Sahamati/Ecosystem-Readiness-for-ReBIT-2.x-specs/FIP_and_FIU_Go_Live_Process.md

 **As an API caller**
 - Develop the parsing logic to parse the response from the CR GET API in UAT as per the following format: `"v1:<url for v1>, v2:<url for v2>"`.
-- This step replicates the behavior of [CR GET API V2.0](https://api.rebit.org.in/) in production.
-This change will not impact the current CR GET API V1.0.
 - Test your parsing logic using the following dummy AA entity in the UAT CR- Entity ID: AA00023400.
 - Fetch the entity details of the AA that you are planning to test with using their entity details as per this [sheet](https://github.com/Sahamati/Ecosystem-Readiness-for-ReBIT-2.x-specs-/blob/main/Readiness_of_AAs.md).